PowerBook 2400c

-The PowerBook 2400c (codenamed "Comet" and "Nautilus") is a subnotebook in Apple Computer's PowerBook range of Macintosh computers, weighing 4.4 lb.
-Manufacturing was contracted to IBM Japan.
-In a return to the PowerBook 100 form factor, it was introduced in May 1997 as a late replacement for the PowerBook Duo 2300c, which had been the last of the subnotebook PowerBook Duo series.
-The 2400c was discontinued in March 1998, with no immediate replacement; the model that followed it was the much larger PowerBook G3 series (codenamed "Wallstreet").
-However, in Japan, a 2400c with a 240 MHz CPU (codenamed "Mighty Cat") was offered shortly after the original model's discontinuation, until the end of the year.
+The PowerBook 2400c is a compact laptop computer manufactured by IBM Japan for Apple Computer and sold from 1997 to 1998.
+It was positioned as a premium subnotebook, replacing the PowerBook Duo 2300c, which had been the last of the subnotebook PowerBook Duo series.
+The PowerBook 2400c was sold alongside the entry-level PowerBook 1400 and the high-end PowerBook 3400.
+The 2400c was discontinued across most of the world in March 1998, with no immediate replacement; the model that followed it was the larger PowerBook G3.
+In Japan, where there was greater demand for subnotebooks, a 2400c with a 240 MHz CPU (codenamed "Mighty Cat") was offered until the end of 1998.

 Overview

-The 2400c uses the same PowerPC 603e processor as the preceding Duo 2300c, but at a much higher CPU clock of 180 MHz instead of 100 MHz.
-However, unlike its predecessor, the 2400c is unable to utilize the Duo Dock, making the lack of an internal removable drive much more noticeable.
+The 2400c uses the same PowerPC 603e processor as the preceding Duo 2300c, but at 180 MHz rather than 100 MHz.
+However, unlike its predecessor, the 2400c cannot utilize the Duo Dock, leaving it without that option to compensate for the absence of an internal removable drive.
 Like the PowerBook 100 and Duo series before it, it was sold with an external floppy drive.
-Apple did not offer a CD-ROM drive for it which was otherwise standard for all other PowerBooks.
-Unlike the Duo, reinstated peripheral ports on the machine most closely matched those of the original 100 and included: ADB, one combined serial printer/modem port, floppy port (not HDI-20 but unique to the 2400c), and HDI-30 SCSI port, but added a VGA video out, stereo sound output and input ports, infrared port, and two PCMCIA card slots.
-While the original 180 MHz model's PCMCIA slots officially accept only two Type II or one Type III PCMCIA card, some users have applied simple motherboard modifications to allow the use of CardBus expansion cards as well, extending the practical life of this subcompact until a replacement was eventually offered by Apple.
-The Japanese 240 MHz model offered CardBus as standard.
-The 2400c is built around a 10.4 in active-matrix color LCD screen, making the computer very compact indeed—it is slightly smaller and lighter, though a bit thicker, than a 12 in iBook, and the fourth-smallest subnotebook behind the 12 in PowerBook G4 introduced several years later.
-Apple's most recent offering in this category was the discontinued 12 in MacBook.
+Apple did not offer a CD-ROM drive for it, which was otherwise standard for all other PowerBooks at the time.

+Unlike the Duo, the peripheral ports on the 2400c more closely matched those of the original PowerBook 100 series.
+These included ADB, a serial port, a floppy port (unique to the 2400c rather than the HDI-20 standard), and an HDI-30 SCSI port.
+The 2400c also added VGA video output, stereo sound input and output ports, an infrared port, and two PCMCIA card slots.
+The PCMCIA slots on the original 180 MHz model officially accept only two Type II or one Type III card; however, some users applied motherboard modifications to enable CardBus expansion cards.
+The Japanese 240 MHz model supported CardBus as standard.

+The 2400c is built around a 10.4 in dual-scan or active matrix color LCD screen.
+It is slightly smaller and lighter, though a bit thicker, than a 12 in iBook, and smaller than the 12 in PowerBook G4 introduced several years later.

-Due to its processor being located on a detachable daughter card, the PowerBook 2400c saw a small number of PowerPC G3 processor cards created for it.
-Companies such as Interware (Vimage) and Newer Technologies (NUpowr) offered processor upgrades which would swap out the 603e for a G3 ranging from 240 MHz to 400 MHz.
+Due to its processor being located on a detachable daughter card, the PowerBook 2400c accommodated a small number of PowerPC G3 processor upgrade cards.
+Interware and Newer Technologies offered upgrades replacing the 603e with a G3 processor ranging from 240 MHz to 400 MHz.

-This was also the last Mac to not ship with an internal CD or DVD drive until the MacBook Air in 2008.